-To Control the Slice Sequence with a CV Signal:

-You can use this method with CV or MIDI to control which slice will be played the next time a slicer pad is triggered.
+To Control the Slice Sequence with a MIDI or CV Signal: You can use this method with CV or MIDI to control which slice will be played the next time a slicer pad is triggered.

-- 1. Create a Slicer Cell and create 4 or more slices as described in Work with Slicer Cells above.
-One example of a WAV file to use with this feature is \SFX\Metal\METL_shake and squeal.wav. - 2.
+- 1. \SFX\Metal\METL shake and squeal.wav. - 2.
 Set the following values for the pad parameters:

 Parameter Value Explanation Launch Mode Trigger This will cause the WAV slice to play from beginning to end when a trigger is received.
 Other values will work, but let's use this for the example.
 Loop Mode Off We will turn off looping for this example.
 Slice 1 When a MIDI Note is received on either the MIDI Pads channel, or the MIDI channel configured for this pad, Slice 1 will serve as the starting point for the sequencer.
 MIDI Default We want the default behavior where the MIDI channel selected for MIDI Pads on the Tools screen will be used to trigger this pad.
-Slice Seq Random This will cause the bitbox to select a slice at random each time the pad is triggered.
+Slice Seq Random This will cause the bitbox mk2 to select a slice at random each time the pad is triggered.
 PlayThru OFF For this example, we want to stop sample playback when we reach the end of the slice.